andrewbanchich/forty-jekyll-theme/README.md

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
 - **GitHub**: Fork this repository, set up a Personal Access Token ([instructions](https://jekyllrb.com/docs/continuous-integration/github-actions/#providing-permissions)), and start editing the `_config.yml` file!

-> NOTE: Deploying without GitHub Actions no longer works because GitHub [refuses to update their version of Jekyll](https://github.com/github/pages-gem/issues/651).
+> NOTE: GitHub Actions is required to deploy to GitHub Pages because GitHub [refuses to update their version of Jekyll](https://github.com/github/pages-gem/issues/651).

 # Added Features